8th August, 2024

 4th April, 2016

 I was completely swamped with work, did not have any time for site updates over the past two months.
 Those of you who followed our facebook page know that we returned at the end of January from a superb expedition to the Enedi plateau.
-I have uploaded sample of photos from the trip, will work on the full trip account over the coming weeks.
+I have uploaded sample of photos from the trip, will work on the full trip account as soon as I have managed to complete the November Uweinat expedition account.

 24th December, 2015